dennisvang/tufup/README.md

 ## Application updates and TUF

-A basic update-cycle for a [self-updating application][15] may look like this:
+A basic update-cycle for a [self-updating application][15] could look like this:

 1. the app's development team create a new release, and make it available on a server
 2. an older version of the app, out in the wild, contacts the server to check for updates